sa-concept-refactoring/doc/chapters/refactoringIdeas.typ

 #pagebreak(weak: true)
 == Abbreviation of Function Templates <third_idea>

-Regular function templates could be converted to the abbreviated form, which uses auto parameters.
+Regular function templates could be converted to their abbreviated form, which uses auto parameters instead of explicit template arguments.

-Here is an example of a simple case with a concept constrained type parameter.
+@abbreviation shows an example of a simple case with a concept constrained type parameter.
 The resulting signature is identical to the original one.

+This refactoring could potentially also be combined with the first idea (@first_idea) to directly convert a requires clause into an auto parameter (@combined_refactoring).

 #figure(
   grid(